eudaq/eudaq/README.md

 EUDAQ requires a C++14 compliant compiler.
 We recommend a gcc version 5.0 or later.
-Qt version 4/5 or higher is required to build GUIs.
+Qt version 5 or higher is required to build GUIs.
-ROOT 5/6 is required for the Online Monitor GUI.
+ROOT 6 is required for the Online Monitor GUI.

 ### For specific Producers and Components

 #### EUDET TLU producer

-- install **ZestSC1** driver package (if AFS is accessible on the machine, this will be installed automatically when running CMake; otherwise, manually copy full folder with sub-directories from /afs/desy.de/group/telescopes/tlu/ZestSC1 to into ./extern subfolder in EUDAQ sources)
+- install **ZestSC1** driver package
+-- if github is available this will be installed automatically when running CMake -- otherwise, checkout https://github.com/eudaq/tlu-dependencies to ./extern subfolder in EUDAQ sources
-- install **tlufirmware** bitfiles (if AFS is accessible on the machine, this will be installed automatically when runnig CMake; otherwise, manually copy /afs/desy.de/group/telescopes/tlu/tlufirmware into ./extern)
+- install **tlufirmware** bitfiles
+-- if github is available this will be installed automatically when runnig CMake -- otherwise, checkout https://github.com/eudaq/tlu-dependencies to ./extern subfolder in EUDAQ sources
 - libusb:
 -- Windows: install libusb (download from http://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/, for documentation see http://sourceforge.net/apps/trac/libusb-win32/wiki) into ./extern/libusb-w32
 -- Linux: install libusb development package, e.g. for Ubuntu ```sudo apt install libusb-dev```